NetBrainAPI/NetBrain-REST-API-V8.03/Platform Integration Documentation/Single Pane of Glass Deployment Guides/Splunk/Splunk Integration.md

 Description
 -----------
-One of the most advantage feature from Netbrain to help Network Engineer to trouble shoot their network issues is the NetBrain dynamic map.
-And the most powerful capability of Netbrain dynamic map is the map can be seen as a container for tons of network data.
-To enhance the network information on dynamic map and help NetBrain users to get the benefit from Splunk database, we provide a integrate solution between NetBrain and Splunk to enable the feature which can visualizes Splunk search reault base on different search query to NetBrain dynamic maps per each device.
-NetBrain users can check all available data which can be queried in Splunk Enterprise system per different search query.
-For example, server IIS logs, device system logs and all those data sources from third party systems or Splunk forwarder which can be checked in Splunk.
+One of the most advantage feature from Netbrain to help Network Engineer trouble shoot their network issues is the NetBrain dynamic map.
+And the most powerful capability of Netbrain dynamic map is the map can be considered as a container for tons of network data.
+To enhance the network information on dynamic map and help NetBrain users to get the benefit from Splunk database, we provide a integrate solution between NetBrain and Splunk to enable the feature which can visualizes Splunk search result base on different search query to NetBrain dynamic maps per device.
+NetBrain users can view all available data which can be queried in Splunk Enterprise system base on different search query.
+For example, server IIS logs, device system logs and all those data sources from third party systems or Splunk forwarder.